tigofat/fattools/README.md

 # fattools

-fattools contains scripts and tools to deal with '.csv' files in bash.
+fattools contains scripts and tools to deal with '.csv' files in command line.
 ##### fattools is written in Python 3.

 ## Clone or download